 Source: College Board

-- Read the poem and paraphrase the sentences – not the lines–in the poem.
+- Read the poem and paraphrase the sentences, not the lines.
 This will help you understand the message of the poem better.
 Look at how specific words, images, details, and contrasts contribute to the poem’s meaning.

-- You do not have to list two or three literary devices or techniques in your thesis to receive the point for the thesis.
-The defensible interpretation is all that is needed.
+- Write a defensible interpretation.
+You do not have to list 2 or 3 literary devices or techniques in your thesis to receive the point for the thesis.

-- Write convincingly on two or three devices.
-Don’t worry about knowing all the literary devices.
-You will not impress the grader if you try to write about all the literary devices in the passage.
+- Write convincingly on 2 or 3 devices.
+Don't worry about knowing all the literary devices.
+You will not impress the grader if you try to write about all of them in the passage.

-- Embed shorter quotes into your sentence structure when citing evidence, and blend the evidence with your commentary.
-This is more sophisticated and ensures you aren’t just writing long quotes with no commentary.
+- Embed shorter quotes into your sentence structure when citing evidence.
+Blend the evidence with your commentary.
+This is more sophisticated and ensures you aren't just writing long quotes with no commentary.

-FRQ 2 presents students with a passage of prose fiction of approximately 500 to 700 words and may look like this.
+FRQ 2 presents you with a prose fiction passage of approximately 500 to 700 words and may look like this:

 Example 2